rangle/ngCourse2/webinar-series/components/slides.md

 ### The Evolution of Angular Components

 - This way of using directives got very popular
-- Angular 1.5 introduced first-class support for the pattern
+- Angular.js 1.5 introduced first-class support for the pattern
 - The new `.component` function:

 ```javascript